FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 - Tribe: *difference from Affiliation not yet articulated*
 - Ethnicity: *difference from Affiliation not yet articulated*
 - Heimat: *difference from Affiliation not yet articulated*
+- Bürgerort: *difference from Affiliation not yet articulated*

 ### Used

 - Used by the [FamilySearch API](https://www.familysearch.org/developers/docs/guides/facts) with URI `http://familysearch.org/v1/Affiliation`

+## Bürgerort

+### Description

+In Switzerland, the place of origin denotes where a Swiss citizen has their municipal citizenship, usually inherited from previous generations.
+It is not to be confused with the place of birth or place of residence, although two or all three of these locations may be identical depending on the person's circumstances.
+Literally "home place" or "citizen place" (from Wikipedia)

+### Value

+Found in the following historical records:

+- (records not yet identified)

+### Absence

+The most closely related structures are:

+-

+Related proposals include

+- Ethnicity: ethnicities typically have some geographic association, but generally much larger and less fine-grained than a heimat
+- Tribe: members of a tribe may share a heimat, but tribes may be defined by other characteristics too
+- Clan: members of a clan may share a heimat, but clans may be defined by other characteristics too
+- Affiliation: a person with a given Bürgerort needn't have any affiliation with others with the same Bürgerort
+- Should be combined with other terms such as: German: Heimatort or Bürgerort; French: Lieu d'origine; Italian: Luogo di attinenza

+### Used

 ## Caste